HarikeshPratapSingh/ScholarSearch_Research_Paper_Recommender/README.md

 *Features*

-* Cosine similarity based recommendations using TFIDF word vectors.
+* Cosine similarity-based recommendations using TFIDF word vectors.
-* Recommendations on the basis of clustering
+* Recommendations based on clustering
-* Visualised clusters of similar papers with important topics of each cluster
+* Visualised clusters of similar papers with important topics in each cluster
+* Web application developed in Flask

 *Methodology*